justin13601/ACES/README.md

 `label` is an optional field and can only exist in ONE window in the task configuration file if defined.
 It must be a string matching a defined predicate name, and is used to extract the label for the task.

 `index_timestamp` is an optional field and can only exist in ONE window in the task configuration file if defined.
 It must be either `start` or `end`, and is used to create an index column used to easily manipulate the results output.
-Usually, one would set it to be the time at which the prediction would be made (ie., set to `start` in your target window).
+Usually, one would set it to be the time at which the prediction would be made (ie., set to `end` in your window containing input data).
+Please ensure that you are validating your interpretation of `index_timestamp` for your task.
+For instance, if `index_timestamp` is set to the `end` of a particular window, the timestamp would be the event at the window boundary.
+However, in some cases, your task may want to exclude this boundary event, so ensure you are correctly interpreting the timestamp during extraction.

 ## FAQs